weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 appeal once more to Theorem 2.47.

 4.24 Remark At first glance, it might seem that Theorem 4.23 has a converse.
-That is, one might think that if for any two points x; < x, and for any number ¢ between f(x) and f(x,) there is a point x in (x,, x,) such thatf(x) =c, then f must be continuous.
+That is, one might think that if for any two points x; < x, and for any number c between f(x) and f(x,) there is a point x in (x,, x,) such thatf(x) =c, then f must be continuous.